Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Dynamic Pricing Competition Moderated by the Platform’s Recommendation System

-Starting with an arbitrary Q matrix, the agent needs to derive the value associated with each state-action pair.
-This pursuit necessitates an exploratory approach by choosing various actions, including those that may appear unprofitable based on the current Q matrix.
-However, such extensive exploration entails the costs of choosing sub-optimal ones, prompting the agent to grapple with the explore-exploit trade-off.
-To address this, a common approach is to adopt an $\epsilon$-greedy strategy, where, at each period, the agent has a probability $\epsilon$ to explore a random action, while with a probability of $1-\epsilon$, it chooses the optimal action based on the current Q matrix.
-Moreover, recognizing that the reliability of the Q matrix increases as the agent acquires more information, designers often employ time-decaying $\epsilon$ values, favoring a higher likelihood of exploitation as time progresses.
-Following this pattern, we incorporate exponential time decay for $\epsilon$, represented as $\epsilon = e^{-\omega t}$, where the decay rate is denoted by $\omega$.
+Beginning with minimal information and an arbitrary Q matrix, the agent must learn the value associated with each state-action pair.
+Given the uncertainty in the environment, particularly the unknown actions of other sellers, each element in the Q table may require numerous iterations to accurately estimate its expected value.
+However, uniformly exploring all actions can lead to the opportunity cost of selecting sub-optimal actions.
+Consequently, the Q-learning agent needs to balance exploration and exploitation.
+To address this, a common strategy is the \( \epsilon \)-greedy approach, where, in each period, the agent selects a random action with probability \( \epsilon \) (exploration) and chooses the optimal action based on the current Q matrix with probability \( 1 - \epsilon \) (exploitation).
+Moreover, acknowledging that the reliability of the Q matrix improves as the agent gathers more information, it is customary to employ a time-decaying \( \epsilon \) value, thereby increasing the propensity for exploitation over time.
+In accordance with this methodology, we incorporate an exponential time decay for \( \epsilon \), defined as \( \epsilon = \exp(-\omega t) \), where \( \omega \) denotes the decay rate.